-We are delighted to announce Paul Curley as Draíocht's Theatre Artist in Residence 2021.
+We are delighted to announce the continuation of Paul Curley as Draíocht's Theatre Artist in Residence for 2022 and 2023.

-The 12-month residency will begin in August 2021 with an intense period of planning, research and consultation with schools in Dublin 15, in partnership with Draíocht and Fingal County Council.
-This will be followed by a ‘pilot’ period for the presentation of live theatre in schools.
-This model will be further developed and rolled out in the early part of 2022.
+The residency began in August 2021 with an intense period of planning, research and consultation with schools in Dublin 15, in partnership with Draíocht and Fingal County Council.
+This was followed by a ‘pilot’ period for the presentation of live theatre in schools.
+This model will be further developed and rolled out in the early part of 2022 and 2023.

 There is also time allocated in 2022 for development of 2 new projects and collaborations with other theatre artists.

 The residency will conclude with a rigorous evaluation that will help provide a model for the provision of a diverse range of excellent theatre experiences for young audiences in schools in Dublin 15.

 ‘I am delighted to be awarded this opportunity with Draíocht.
 The commitment and passion that the entire team at Draíocht have for providing access to and experiences of excellent theatre for young audiences, is inspiring.
 I am very excited to broaden the reach of my work by presenting live theatre in schools, while also encouraging schools to continue to visit the theatre.
 I will also ignite 2 new theatre projects and forge meaningful audience engagement throughout this period.’
 Paul Curley